 Talk to a lawyer about what damages you might be entitled to in your case and how to fight for maximum compensation.

-Call for a Free Consultation with Our Bed Bug Lawyers for Guests at Residence Inn by Marriott
+Call for a Legal Consultation with Our Bed Bug Lawyers for Guests at Residence Inn by Marriott

 Discovering bed bugs at your hotel can be traumatic, and the bites can lead to terrible itching, discomfort, and pain.
 For help filing an injury lawsuit for a bed bug infestation at your hotel, call Whitney, LLP today.
 Our Maryland Residence Inn by Marriott bed bug injury lawyers may be able to take your case to court and work to get you compensation for your physical injuries, mental suffering, and other damages related to your bed bug injury case.
 For a free legal consultation, call (410) 583-8000 today.